kee-org/www-kee-pm/content/keevault/privacy.md

 Kee Vault’s primary storage and processing location is the United Kingdom.
 In future, we may store and process data elsewhere in the EU.
 We may also store, but not process, encrypted data in the United States.
 In all cases, this storage and processing adheres to the EU GDPR requirements or the UK equivalent.

 ### How we respond to compelled disclosure

 Kee Vault may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.

 In complying with court orders and similar legal processes, Kee Vault strives for transparency.
-When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.
+When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, urgent circumstances.

 For the avoidance of doubt, we never have access to your password data, nor your master password that can reveal this data.
 Compelled disclosure is therefore most likely to relate to Personal Information such as your email address or payment details.